okeeffed/dennisokeeffe-blog/content/blog/2021-02-12-debugging-performance-with-ndb.md

 calcFibonacci40()
 ```

 We are going to run the same calculation to get the Fibonacci number for 40 (102334155).
-To do so, start up ndb by running `ndb .` in the console at the base directory.
+To do so, start-up ndb by running `ndb .` in the console at the base directory.
 You should be faced with the following:

 ![Initial ndb state](../assets/2021-02-12-1-ndb-init.png)

 On the left-hand panel under `NPM Scripts`, you will see our `start` script is available.
-Hovering over it we can see buttons highlight that enable us to "play" or "record" the script.
+Hovering over it we can see buttons highlight that enables us to "play" or "record" the script.
 Given that our `start` script will run through the `ndb-example.js` file, we can hit record to see what happens during execution:

 ![Running expensive calculation twice](../assets/2021-02-12-2-expensive-calc.png)